-Recommendation: Update the School Impact Tax amounts on a biennial basis (concurrent with the annual school test or with the update to the Subdivision Staging Policy) using the latest student generation rates and school construction cost data, limiting any change (increase or decrease) to no more than five percent.
+Recommendation: Update the School Impact Tax amounts on a biennial basis (concurrent with the annual school test) to reflect current school construction costs and updated student generation rates.

 The per-student construction cost was last used in the calculation of impact taxes in 2007.
 Since then, the construction cost component has been updated on a biennial basis using a construction index.
 This has caused the impact taxes to increase faster than actual per student school construction costs have increased.
+Column B in Table 21 shows the effect of updating the current impact tax calculations using the latest construction costs and generation rates.